mikeayoung/CanvasMultiCurl/README.md

 # CanvasMultiCurl
 Node.js library that uses Bottleneck and Axios to handle concurrent calls to Canvas LMS API.
 Uses backoff delays if it hits 403 throttles and various calculations for efficiency.

 Built in the thick of many real-world Canvas tasks.
 Still very much a work in progress.
 Not linted.
+Presumes you're using an admin-level API access token.
 No guarantees that anything will work or won't hopelessly erase all your Canvas data etc. Be adventurous; have fun; etc. Please feel free to make pull requests and improvements as needed.
 Big thanks to [James Jones](https://community.canvaslms.com/t5/user/viewprofilepage/user-id/105160) for his tips and tricks and help with speculative concurrency.

 ## Notes